Prioritizing Data Center Security

 Recently one of our internal tools showed user readable data still resided on the disk platters even after completing an OEM documented procedure for zeroing out storage media.
 In response, we developed our own additional processes to ensure that data is being destroyed correctly.
 We not only follow NIST procedures, we also verify results.

 Industry security standards include:

-Regardless of the industry, IT professionals should at a minimum be familiar with data centre tiers and the kill chain standards.
-The Uptime Institute’s Tier Classiﬁcation System serves as a benchmark for ensuring maximum uptime.
-Lockheed Martin’s six-step Cyber Kill Chain® helps to align defence strategies against cybercriminals.
+Regardless of industry, IT professionals should, at a minimum, be familiar with data center tiers and the kill chain standards.
+Uptime Institute’s Tier Classiﬁcation System serves as a benchmark for ensuring maximum uptime.
+Lockheed Martin’s six-step Cyber Kill Chain® helps align defense strategies against cybercriminals.

-To protect data centres from new and expanding threats, IT leaders should layer security defences for overlapping on-premises and cloud-based environments.
+To protect data centers from new and expanding threats, IT leaders should layer security defenses for overlapping on-premises and cloud-based environments.
 Layering is a relatively simple concept.
-The idea is that any individual should be forced to breach several layers of security before they reach data.
+The idea is that all individuals should be forced to breach several layers of security before they reach data.
 In doing so, the “Zero Trust” framework is upheld: everyone is subject to the same high level of scrutiny.

-What Does the Future of Data Centre Security Look Like?
+What Does the Future of Data Center Security Look Like?

-Cloud technology is trending now, but factors such as rising costs and security vulnerabilities are having an impact on its adoption.
-With more experience and a better understanding of the pros and cons, IT leaders are looking to a hybrid model for bringing together the scalability of the cloud with the control of on-premises data centres.
+Cloud technology is trending now, but factors such as rising costs and security vulnerabilities are impacting its adoption.
+With more experience and a better understanding of the pros and cons, IT leaders are looking to a hybrid model for bringing together the scalability of the cloud with the control of on-premises data centers.